oscarshaitan/terminate_restart/README.md

 If you have any questions or need help, you can:
 - Open an [issue](https://github.com/sleem2012/terminate_restart/issues)
-- Check our [example app](example) for more usage examples
+- Check our [example](https://github.com/sleem2012/terminate_restart/tree/main/example) for more usage examples
 - Read our [API documentation](https://pub.dev/documentation/terminate_restart/latest/)

 ## 📚 Complete Example

-Check out our [example app](example) for a full demonstration of all features, including:
+Check out our [example app](https://github.com/sleem2012/terminate_restart/tree/main/example) for a full demonstration of all features, including:

 - Basic UI/Process restart
 - Data clearing with preservation options